aarushitandon0/lrm-comparision/README.md

 - Reduces dependence on one sample.
 - Can recover when some chains fail.
 - Useful for math and short-answer questions where answer clustering is meaningful.
+- Provides a natural way to measure answer stability across samples.

 Weaknesses:

 - High token cost.
 - All chains can share the same misconception.
 - Requires answer extraction and clustering to behave well.
+- It is less useful when correct answers are long, open-ended, or hard to cluster.

 ### Tree